-In 1997, our board of directors adopted a shareholder rights plan and entered into a shareholder rights agreement with BankBoston, N.A., as rights agent.
-The purpose of our Shareholder rights plan is to enhance our board of directors' ability to protect our stockholders' interests by ensuring that such stockholders receive fair treatment in the event that any coercive takeover attempt of Boston Properties is made in the future.
-The rights plan is intended to provide our board of directors with sufficient time to consider any and all alternatives to such an action.
+In 1997, our board of directors adopted a shareholder rights plan and entered into a shareholder rights agreement with Fleet National Bank (f.k.a.
+BankBoston, N.A.), as rights agent.
+The purpose of our shareholder rights plan is to enhance our board of directors' ability to protect our stockholders' interests by ensuring that stockholders receive fair treatment in the event that any coercive takeover attempt of Boston Properties is made in the future.
+The rights plan is intended to provide our board of directors with sufficient time to consider any and all alternatives to a takeover action.
 The rights may discourage, delay or prevent hostile takeovers.
 They are not intended, however, to interfere with any merger or other business combination approved by our board of directors.